telerik/document-processing-docs/libraries/radwordsprocessing/editing/mail-merge.md

 * GroupStart/GroupEnd

-Currently, all tags work equally and more that one option exist in order to improve the readability of the documents.
-The bellow example demonstrates the how you can use the nested mail merge.
+Currently, all tags work equally and more than one option exist in order to improve the readability of the documents.
+The below example demonstrates how you can use the nested mail merge.

 First you need to define a data source that contains an `IEnumerable` of objects.